 Theorem~\ref{thm:cx} is an immediate consequence of the following lemma.

-\begin{lemma} Let $T$ be a triangulation on a set $S$ of $n$ points in the plane, and let $f$ be a bounded face of $T$.
-Then there exists a triangulation $T'$ on a set $S'$ of $n$ points in the plane in convex position and a triangulation $T'$ of $S'$ such that the number of convex polygons in $T$ whose interior contains the face $f$ is at most $C(T')$. \end{lemma} \begin{proof} We construct a point set $S'$ in convex position, a triangulation $T'$ on $S'$, and then give an injective map from the set of convex polygons in $T$ that contain $f$ into the set of convex polygons of $G'$.
+\begin{lemma} Let $T$ be a triangulation on a set $S$ of $n$ points in the plane, and let $f$ be a (triangular) face of $T$.
+Then there exists a set $S'$ of $n$ points in the plane in convex position and a triangulation $T'$ of $S'$ such that the number of convex polygons in $T$ containing $f$ is at most $C(T')$. \end{lemma}

+\begin{proof} We construct a point set $S'$ in convex position, a plane straight-line graph $G'$ on $S'$, and then give an injective map from the set of convex polygons in $T$ that contain $f$ into the set of convex polygons of $G'$.
 For any triangulation $T'$ of $G'$, we have $C(G')\leq C(T')$.

-Let $o$ be a point in the interior of $f$, not contained in any line determined by $S$; and let $O$ be a circle centered at $o$ that contains all point in $S$.
-Refer to Fig.~\ref{fig:convex}.
+Let $o$ be a point in the interior of $f$, not contained in any line determined by $S$; and let $O$ be a circle centered at $o$ that contains all points in $S$ in its interior; refer to Fig.~\ref{fig:convex}.
 For each point $p\in S$, let $p'$ be the intersection point of the ray $\overrightarrow{op}$ with $O$.
 Let $S'=\{p': p\in S\}$.